 Head of department: Sabine Wurmehl

-Our research is aiming at a fundamental understanding of functional properties of novel materials and their potential for applications.
-The basis of this research is high quality samples; hence, our work is dedicated to synthesis and crystal growth, full characterization and investigation of materials properties.
-This strategy involves four different, synergistic aspects: (i) synthesis and crystal growth of high quality samples (ii) advanced characterization of composition, microstructure and crystal structure (iii) study of local magnetic, electronic and structural order using nuclear magnetic resonance spectroscopy (iv) measurement and analysis of macroscopic physical properties, which is done in close collaboration with in-house partners as well as with national and international collaborators, including numerous neutron and X-ray synchrotron experiments.
+Our research is aiming at a fundamental understanding of functional properties of novel materials and exploration of their potential for applications.
+The basis of our research is sample with specific properties; hence, our work is dedicated to synthesis and crystal growth, full characterization and investigation of materials properties.
+This strategy involves four different, synergistic aspects: (i) development of synthesis and crystal growth routes towards samples with specific properties (ii) advanced characterization of composition, microstructure and crystal structure of our samples (iii) study of local magnetic, electronic and structural order using nuclear magnetic resonance spectroscopy (iv) measurement and analysis of macroscopic physical properties, which is done in close collaboration with in-house partners as well as with national and international collaborators, including numerous neutron and X-ray synchrotron experiments.
 Our work currently focuses on different classes of emergent materials: intermetallics showing high spin polarization, itinerant antiferromagnetism, first order phase transitions, thermoelectric and hard-magnetic properties, unconventional superconductors, magnetically frustrated materials and materials with strong spin-orbital coupling.

 Intermetallic materials exhibit different electronic ground states such as spin density wave ordering, thermoelectricity, topological insulating properties, first-order phase transitions, metamagnetic transitions, high magnetic anisotropy, high magnetic moments and Curie temperature, as well as high spin polarization.
 This diversity renders intermetallics attractive materials to explore fundamental aspects of matter but also raises interest for the technological exploitation of their functionalities, e.g., in spintronic or ferroic cooling devices, in sensors and actuators or as permanent magnets.
 Typical representatives of functional intermetallics are Heusler compounds.